6th Memphis officer relieved of duty in Nichols arrest

 Associated Press

-Hemphill’s lawyer, Lee Gerald, said in a statement that Hemphill was the third officer at a traffic stop that preceded the violent arrest and that he activated his body camera.
-But Hemphill was not at the scene where Nichols was beaten, Gerald said.

-Rudolph said information on disciplinary action taken against Hemphill was not immediately released because Hemphill was not fired and the department typically gives out information about officers who are relieved of duty after an investigation ends.
+The killing of Nichols, who was also Black, has led to days of public discussion of how police forces can treat Black citizens with excessive violence, regardless of the race of both the police officers and the people being policed.

+Nichols’ death was the latest example in a long string of early police accounts regarding use of force that were later shown to have minimized or ignored violent and sometimes deadly encounters.

-Highly anticipated video footage released Friday showed Memphis Police Department officers using a stun gun, a baton and their fists as they pummeled Nichols during the nighttime arrest.
+Memphis Police Department officers used a stun gun, a baton and their fists as they pummeled Nichols during the nighttime arrest.
 Footage shows Nichols running away from officers toward his house after he was pulled over on suspicion of reckless driving.
-Nichols, a 29-year-old father, was heard calling for his mother and seen struggling with his injuries as he sat helpless on the pavement.
+Nichols, a 29-year-old father, was heard calling for his mother and seen struggling with his injuries as he sat helpless on the pavement, video footage released Friday showed.

-Five Black officers have been fired and indicted on charges including second-degree murder and kidnapping in the death of Nichols, who also was Black.
-Hemphill is white.

-Nichols’ family and others closely watching developments surrounding the Nichols case awaited word of additional disciplinary action against officers who were at the scene but have not been fired or charged.

 The five officers chatted and milled about for several minutes as Nichols remained in the ground, but there were other authorities on the scene.
 Two Shelby County sheriff’s deputies have been relieved of duty without pay while their conduct is investigated.
 Two Memphis Fire Department workers were also removed from duty over Nichols’ arrest.